 - 1924Churchill rejoined the Conservatives and took on the important role of chancellor of the Exchequer.

-- 1945The conservative party lose the election and Churchill is no longer Prime Minister.
+- 1945The Conservative party lost the election and Churchill was no longer Prime Minister.

 - 1953Winston Churchill was given a Knighthood.

-- 1964After 60 years, Churchill finally retires from politics.
+- 1964After 60 years, Churchill finally retired from politics.

 Did you know?